pablomesenn/Caso-2-Diseno-de-Software/README.md

   - Responsive Design (Must):
     - Uses Flexbox and CSS Grid in React and MediaQuery in Flutter to ensure responsiveness.
     - Material Design for Android (since Flutter natively supports Material) and Web.
 Apple HIG for iOS.
-5. Service-Oriented Architecture Elements:
-  - `DataTransformer` provides data transformation services across the application
-  - `StateManager` offers centralized state management services to components
-  - `EventBus` serves as a message broker between decoupled components
-  - `CacheController` provides caching services to improve performance
-  - The `TaskManager` class functions as a service provider for multiple components while maintaining a single point of coordination

 Toolkits and standards:
 1. UI Components
    - Web (React): Tailwind CSS